coderefinery/sphinx-lesson/content/index.md

 interactive, hands-on lessons.
 It was originally made to replace the CodeRefinery jekyll themes, but is designed to be used by others.

+The broad idea is that making teaching materials should be quite similar to good software documentation.
+Sphinx-lesson adds a model and a few nice extras to bring them closer together.

 As the name says, it is based on the [Sphinx documentation generator](https://www.sphinx-doc.org/).
 It is also inspired by and based on
 [jupyter-book](https://jupyterbook.org/), but both is jupyter-book and isn't.
 It *is* because jupyter-book is based on Sphinx and